ibrahimerdem/gan-toy/README.md

 # gan-toy
 ---------------

-a small toy for tracking image generation from a bunch of sample images.
+a tool for simple generative adversarial network training a small toy for tracking image generation from a bunch of sample images.

 1. Running with main.py